Pennsylvania state police commissioner reveals stunning details about Trump shooting | KRDO

 Paris also told members of Congress that “several Secret Service agents” told the state police area commander during a walkthrough of the area before the rally that the Butler County Emergency Services Unit was responsible for securing the building where Crooks fired the shots.

-A municipal officer came face-to-face with Crooks several minutes before the would-be assassin fired on Trump, Paris testified.
+A municipal officer came face-to-face with Crooks during the several minutes the would-be assassin was on the roof before Crooks fired on Trump, Paris testified.

 Paris said that the brief confrontation came as a pair of local officers who had learned of Crooks’ position on the roof attempted to climb up and confront the shooter.
 But while the officer was “dangling” from the roof, Crooks aimed his rifle at the officer and the officer fell.